Flooding-against-Ransomware/website/install.md

 - `gradle jar` generates the jar executables of both the client and the daemon;
-- `gradle clientNativeImage` and `gradle clientNativeImage` respectively generate the native executable of the client and the daemon for the host operating system (the process might require the installation of GraamVM 22);
+- `gradle clientNativeImage` and `gradle clientNativeImage` respectively generate the native executable of the client and the daemon for the host operating system (the process might require the installation of GraalVM 22);

 </div>